 For a quick win, IT firms would do well to introduce female senior management, or alternatively a female hiring manager, a business shows the prospective hire that progression and leadership options are not off the table at this business.
 Of course, female IT leaders can only be present in interviews and the hiring process on a whole if they are promoted in the first place.

 If progress is to be made in rebalancing the IT workspace, female leadership will be essential.
 Women in leading roles bring not just a fresh vision, but also act as role models for the next generation of female tech superstars.

-To discuss your next career opportunity in Information Technology, get in touch with Heat Recruitment today
+To discuss your next career opportunity in Digital & Tech, get in touch with Heat Recruitment today